Daniel-KM/Omeka-S-module-EUCookieBar/README.md

 ================================

-[EUCookieBar] is a module for [Omeka S] that adds a European Union warning about cookies and private life, if you use google analytics or facebook buttons to steal personal data of your visitors.
+[EUCookieBar] is a module for [Omeka S] that adds a European Union warning about cookies and private life, if you use Google analytics, Facebook buttons, or your own tools to steal personal data of your visitors.

 It provides the same feature than [plugin EUCookieBar] for [Omeka Classic] and use the [jQuery cookiebar widget] too.